Alexander Erler: 2021: ATP singles debut and first match win, maiden doubles ATP title

-2022: Second ATP doubles title, top 50 debut
+2022: First ATP 500 doubles title, top 50 debut

 The Austrian team of Erler/Miedler clinched their second and biggest title on home soil at the ATP 500 2022 Erste Bank Open without dropping a set.
-As a result he made his top 50 debut in the doubles rankings on 31 October 2021.
+As a result, he made his top 50 debut in the doubles rankings on 31 October 2022.

-2023: Grand Slam debut, Second ATP 500 title
+2023: Major and Masters debuts & first win, Second ATP 500 title, top 35

+At the 2023 Australian Open the pair Erler/Miedler made their Grand Slam debut where they defeated tenth seeds Rohan Bopanna and Matthew Ebden.